National Park Service, Interior.

 We are now seeking nominations for those three members of each of the SRCs listed above.
 These members are to be appointed by the Secretary of the Interior.

 Members will be appointed for a term of three years.
-Members of the SRC receive no pay, allowances, or benefits by reason of their service on the SRC.
-However, while away from their homes or regular places of business in the performance of services for the SRC, and as approved by the Designated Federal Officer (DFO), members may be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in Government service are allowed such expenses under section 5703 of title 5 of the United States Code.
+Members of the SRC serve without compensation.
+However, while away from their homes or regular places of business in the performance of services for the SRC, and as approved by the Designated Federal Officer (DFO), members may be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in Government service are allowed such expenses under Section 5703 of Title 5 of the United States Code.

 SRC meetings will take place at such times as designated by the DFO.
 Members are expected to make every effort to attend all meetings.
 Members may not appoint deputies or alternates.